 How much does LANAP Gum Disease Treatment Cost?

-As of 2020, our cost range from $85 for gingivitis treatment to about $3,900 for a full mouth laser periodontal treatment on patients with severe periodontal infection.
-This includes the cost of local anesthesia and follows visits.
-The cost for a regular dental cleaning, called prophylaxis, average between $75 and $85, while the average cost for periodontal scaling and root planing (deep cleaning) is between $275 and about $980.
-Periodontal maintenance costs after undergoing periodontal treatment average $115.
-Active severe periodontal treatment — which usually consists of laser periodontal treatment like, REPAIR® and LANAP®— cost an average of about $1,000 - $1,100 per quadrant.
+As of 2022, our costss range from $85 for gingivitis treatment to about $3,900 for a full mouth laser periodontal treatment on patients with severe periodontal infection.
+This includes the cost of local anesthesia and follows visits and one 6-month full mouth periodontal deep cleaning.
+The cost for regular dental cleaning, called prophylaxis, averages between $80 and $95, while the average cost for periodontal scaling and root planing (deep cleaning) is between $275 and about $980.
+Periodontal maintenance costs after undergoing periodontal treatment average $125.
+Moderate to Severe periodontal treatment — which usually consists of laser periodontal treatment like, REPAIR® and LANAP®— costs an average of about $1,000 - $1,100 per quadrant.

 The U.S and International patent holder and medical staff at Memorial Hospital Doctor Max Arocha DMD enjoy helping patients get back to good oral health with laser gum treatment.
 He spends several hours every week replying to emails, answering phone calls, reviewing x-rays received in the mail, performing free gum exams, and countless complementary periodontal consultation services.